-6. Short-term investments
+5. Short-term investments (see also note 15)

-Short-term investments comprise a \$1,200 guaranteed investment certificate used as collateral for an overdraft facility and is restricted to this purpose.
+Short-term investments comprise a \$1,200 (2019 - \$1,200) guaranteed investment certificate used as collateral for an overdraft and credit facility and is restricted to this purpose.

-7. Related entity transactions (see also note 16)
+6. Related entity transactions (see also note 16)

-Within the conciliar structure of The United Church, there are 16 Regional Councils, which exercise certain local responsibilities under The United Church of Canada Act and The United Church's bylaws.
-The Regional Councils are registered charities under the Income Tax Act.
+Within the conciliar structure of The United Church, there are 16 regional councils, which exercise certain local responsibilities under The United Church of Canada Act and The United Church's bylaws.
+The regional councils are registered charities under the Income Tax Act.
 They have no other independent legal status as they are part of the national corporation, The United Church.
-The United Church's General Council has oversight and significant influence over the Regional Councils and is ultimately responsible for any liabilities of the Regional Councils.
+The United Church's General Council has oversight and significant influence over the regional councils and is ultimately responsible for any liabilities of the regional councils.
 The United Church provides grants, various payroll, accounting, human resource and administrative services to these related parties at exchange amount as part of normal operations.